 This is the type of cape that has the widest neckline.
 It covers your shoulders and some of your chest.

-Types of Capes - Tips and Tricks for Wearing Them With Style
+Tips for Wearing Types of Capes With Style

 As with any other piece of garment, capes can make or break your outfit, especially since capes get associated with superheroes, cosplays, Dracula, and costumes.
 The fashion tips below will ensure you slay any types of capes you wear.